Wered6/UE5-StyleGuide/README.md

 After a migration, safe merging of assets can be done using the 'Replace References' tool in the content browser with the added clarity of assets not belonging to a project's top level folder are clearly pending a merge.
 Once assets are merged and fully migrated, there shouldn't be another top-level folder in your Content tree.
-This method is _100%_ guaranteed to make any migrations that occur completely safe.
+This method is *100%* guaranteed to make any migrations that occur completely safe.

+<a name="structure-top-level-migration-conflicts-e1"></a>
 <a name="3.2.2e1"></a>

 ##### 3.2.2e1 Master Material Example

 For example, say you created a master material in one project that you would like to use in another project, so you migrated that asset over.
 If this asset is not in a top level folder, it may have a name like `Content/MaterialLibrary/M_Master`.
 If the target project doesn't have a master material already, this should work without issue.

 As work on one or both projects progresses, their respective master materials may change to be tailored for their specific projects due to the course of normal development.

 The issue comes when, for example, an artist for one project created a nice generic modular set of static meshes and someone wants to include that set of static meshes in the second project.
 If the artist who created the assets used material instances based on